Holi Moli Logo

 Getting plants off to an early start helps significantly in these climates.
 Germinate seeds indoors in early spring, then transplant outdoors once night temperatures stay consistently above 50°F. Starting early allows plants to establish a stronger root system before cooler evenings and unpredictable weather begin appearing later in the season.

-Location plays a major role in plant performance.
-Choose a wide-open grow site that receives full sun and steady natural airflow throughout the day.
-Avoid placing plants near fences, buildings, or tight corners where breezes are blocked.
-When airflow becomes restricted, moisture can linger inside the canopy once dense flowers begin forming.
+Location has a big impact on how your plants perform.
+Go with a wide-open spot that gets full sun and a steady natural breeze throughout the day.
+Keep plants away from fences, buildings, or tight corners where moving air gets blocked.
+When circulation is limited, moisture can hang around inside the plant once those bulky flower clusters start forming.

 Plenty of direct sunlight helps the Frosted Guava strain build sturdy main stems and strong side branches, giving the plant the support it needs to carry heavy buds late into flower.
-Plants grown in partial shade may stretch and produce weaker branch structure, which can impact both plant shape and final harvest weight.
+When plants aren’t getting consistent direct sunlight and end up in partial shade, they tend to stretch upward and grow spindly.
+This leads to weaker branches that struggle to hold heavier buds later on.
+That kind of stress can also increase the likelihood of hermie issues.

-Water plants earlier in the day so soil has time to dry before cooler nighttime temperatures arrive.
-As flowering progresses, thick flowers can hold moisture during damp weather, so pruning lower branches and thinning interior growth helps maintain airflow.
+Water earlier in the day so the soil has time to dry out before cooler nighttime temps set in.
+As buds start to thicken up, they can hold onto moisture during damp conditions, so trimming lower growth and opening up the plant helps keep air moving through it.

 If rain appears late in the season, a simple rain cover or small greenhouse structure can help keep developing buds dry.
 Running Holi Moli Eliminator during the grow cycle also helps protect plants from mold pressure and unwanted insects that often appear during unpredictable fall weather.